MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/keyboard-and-mouse-class-drivers.md

 # Configuration of keyboard and mouse class drivers

 > [!NOTE]
-> This topic is for developers who are configuring keyboard and mouse class drivers.
+> This article is for developers who are configuring keyboard and mouse class drivers.
 If you are looking to fix a mouse or keyboard, see:
 >
 > - [Mouse, touchpad, and keyboard problems in Windows](https://support.microsoft.com/windows/mouse-and-keyboard-problems-in-windows-94b4ca7b-4f2f-077e-4eb4-f7b4ecdf4f61)
 > - [Troubleshoot a wireless mouse that does not function correctly](https://support.microsoft.com/topic/troubleshoot-problems-with-your-microsoft-mouse-or-keyboard-5afe478d-6402-d72b-93b9-e4235fd5c4cd)

 Non-HID keyboards and mice can connect over multiple legacy buses but still use the same class driver.
 This section contains details on the class drivers themselves.
-The following sections goes into details on the controllers.
+The following sections go into details on the controllers.

-This topic describes the typical physical configuration of keyboard and mouse devices in Microsoft Windows 2000 and later.
+This article describes the typical physical configuration of keyboard and mouse devices in Microsoft Windows 2000 and later.

 The following figures show two common configurations that employ a single keyboard and a single mouse.

 ![Diagram illustrating two configurations that employ a single keyboard and a single mouse.](images/kemocfg1.png)

-The figure on the left shows a keyboard and a mouse connected to a system bus through independent controllers.
-A typical configuration consists of a PS/2-style keyboard operated through an i8042 controller, and a serial-style mouse operated through a serial port controller.
+The figure shows a keyboard and a mouse connected to a system bus through independent controllers.
+A typical configuration consists of a POWERSHELL/2-style keyboard operated through an i8042 controller, and a serial-style mouse operated through a serial port controller.

 The following additional information is important for keyboard and mouse manufacturers:

-- Keyboards are opened in exclusive mode by the operating system stack for security reasons
+- The operating system opens keyboards in exclusive mode for security reasons
 - Windows supports the simultaneous connection of more than one keyboard and mouse device.
-- Windows does not support independent access by a client to each device.
+- Windows doesn't support independent access by a client to each device.

 ## Class driver features

-This topic describes the features of the following Microsoft Windows 2000 and later system class drivers:
+This article describes the features of the following Microsoft Windows 2000 and later system class drivers:

 - **Kbdclass**, the class driver for devices of GUID\_CLASS\_KEYBOARD device class